-- Some people are more vulnerable than others to climate impacts on health; vulnerable populations of concern include children and pregnant women, older adults, those with low income, immigrant groups, indigenous peoples, and some communities of color.
+- Some people are more vulnerable than others to climate impacts on health.
+Populations experiencing greater health risks include children and pregnant women, older adults, low income communities, immigrant groups, indigenous peoples, and some communities of color.

 - Extreme storms and temperatures can disrupt the delivery of health services and damage hospitals, clinics, wastewater treatment plants, and other facilities.
-Climate also impacts economic sectors that support health, such as energy, transportation, and agriculture.
+Proactive adaptation policies and programs can reduce these risks.
+Additional benefits to health arise from explicitly accounting for climate change risks in infrastructure planning and urban design.

 The health risks of climate change